Jörg Pietschmann

 I draw my inspiration from sincerity and the urge to manifest, to express what seems really important to me.

-This I write into my work, it helps me to recognize the world.
+When I write in my work, it helps me to recognize the world.

-My day starts with green tea and exercises, this is my contemplation time to become aware and attentive.
-When I drive to my studio, the mind get´s blanc and I focus on my work.
-There I look at the tree trunks and try to feel, whether they allow me to connect with my ideas.
+My day starts with green tea and exercise; this is my contemplation time to become aware and attentive.
+When I drive to my studio, my mind goes blank, and I focus on my work.
+There, I look at the tree trunks and try to feel whether they allow me to connect with my ideas.
 Or otherwise, if the time is right, I will complete a sculpture.

 My sculptures are solely oiled.
-All connection are wood to wood.
-No lacquer, resin and metall is used.
+All connections are wood-to-wood.
+No lacquer, resin, and metall is used.

-I don’t see any movement where I could belong to.
+I don’t see any movement where I could belong.

 The magical paintings of my friend Arne Pjestedt Solomonsen, which he made on his journeys through India.
 He has the gift of recognizing the deep and essential.